View resources

 Alert

-Low risk/minor head injury is not no risk.
+Low risk/minor head injury is not NO risk.

 All carers of children discharged, whether or not imaging has been performed, should receive verbal and written head injury advice.